Snorby/snorby/README.md

 ## License

-Snorby - A Web interface for Snort.
+Snorby - All About Simplicity.

 Copyright (c) 2010 Dustin Willis Webber (dustin.webber at gmail.com)